winstonjs/winston/README.md

 });

 logger.on('finish', function (info) {
-  // All `info` log messages has now been logged
+  // All `info` log messages have now been logged
 });

 logger.info('CHILL WINSTON!', { seriously: true });